SeldonIO/seldon-core/docs/wrappers/python.md

-# Packaging a python  model for seldon core
+# Packaging a python model for Seldon Core
-In this guide, we illustrate the steps needed to wrap your own python model in a docker image ready for deployment with seldon-core, using the Seldon wrapper script.
+In this guide, we illustrate the steps needed to wrap your own python model in a docker image ready for deployment with Seldon Core, using the Seldon wrapper script.
 This script is designed to take your python model and turn it into a dockerised microservice that conforms to Seldon's internal API, thus avoiding the hassle to write your own dockerised microservice.

 You can use these wrappers with any model that offers a python API.
 Some examples are:
 * Scikit-learn